China seals Bo's fate ahead of November 8 leadership congress

 His brash self-promotion irked some leaders.
 But his populist ways and crime clean-up were welcomed by many of Chongqing's 30 million residents, as well as others who hoped that Bo could take his leftist-shaded policies nationwide.

 His likely trial could still stir that ideological contention.
-China's party-run courts rarely find in favour of defendants, especially in politically-sensitive cases.
+China's party-run courts rarely find in favor of defendants, especially in politically-sensitive cases.

-After state television announced the charges against Bo, some leftist sympathisers insisted that he was the innocent victim of a political plot.
+After state television announced the charges against Bo, some leftist sympathizers insisted that he was the innocent victim of a political plot.

 "I just still don't believe that Bo has so many problems with corruption," Han Deqiang, a leftist Beijing academic who has supported Bo, told Reuters.
 "We have to wait and see what else comes out.
 But I don't think we've been given the truth."